A Word on Our Culture

 Don’t get me wrong: we weren’t complete noobs.
 We’d actually been successful applying to this exact program in the past and had won multiple millions of dollars in funding for several large-scale infrastructure projects from this agency over previous cycles.
 Still, we knew that our work was stale.
 Regurgitating the same-old, same-old could only cut it so many times.

 We also knew how fiercely sought-after these funds were – as a matter of fact, the Grantor contact from this federal agency has actually shared with me that she likens successful applications to this program with winning the lottery: the competition is that steep.
-Now obviously, everyone knows that nobody strikes the lottery twice . . . but here we were, going back to the trough for who-knows-how-many times.
+Now obviously, everyone knows that nobody strikes the lottery twice . . . but here we were, going back to the through for who-knows-how-many times.
 We genuinely needed all the help we could get.

 For all these reasons and more, Meredith’s willingness to be completely transparent and open with the work she’d produced in the past was a literal game-changer for us.
 The chance to read her eloquent way of communicating strategy, and see the elegant way she’d laid out her document, served as a breath of fresh air: it reinvigorated our efforts and proved to be an invaluable resource that led to yet another successful funding cycle for a program that is a lifeline for the communities we serve.